AatirCheema/Nagato-Yuki/README.md

 ### How it works

 The function is quite simple.
 You simply post any working `twitter.com` , `x.com`, or `pxiv.com` link and it'll automatically convert the link for you.
 There's even support for spoiler posts.
 This way if a user shares a spoiler link in this format `||x.com||`, Nagato will output `||vxtwitter.com||` to also have the output marked as a spoiler.

+## Random Number Generator

+Command
+`!random min_value max_value`
+The output will be any number within the range of